ttscoff/howzit/README.md

 Guard tasks have been separated into the following groups:
 `doc`, `lint`, and `unit`.
-By default, Guard will generate documentation, lint, and run unit tests.
+By default, `$ guard` will generate documentation, lint, and run unit tests.

 ## Contributing